 Dusty Lake

-We scrambled up the notch through the steep west slopes from the southwest edge.
-Then atop the plateau, we walked east to Dusty Lake.
-We’ve made the same high point south of the lake our turnaround spot for most of our visits.
+We scrambled toward the notch through the steep west slopes from the southwest edge.
+Then we moved east toward Dusty Lake atop the plateau.
+During our visits, we’ve made the high point south of the lake our turnaround spot.

-Dusty Lake doesn’t see as much traffic from what I’ve seen.
-Perhaps the number of pools on the Ancient Lakes side has more appeal.
-But I enjoy the south coulee for the solitude.
-I couldn’t fit the entire lake in the frame, even with an ultra-wide lens.
+I’ve noticed from previous outings that Dusty Lake doesn’t see as much traffic.
+Perhaps it’s the proximity of the Ancient Lakes side, but I especially enjoy the south alcove for the solitude.
+Even with an ultra-wide lens, I couldn’t fit the entire basin in the frame.

 See more trip photos here.